Skip to content

 Subscribe to Haltermann Carless Blog!

-Manufacturers are trying to find an adequate substitute in terms of chemical and physical properties, quality and availability.
+Manufacturers are searching for an adequate substitute in terms of chemical and physical properties, quality and availability.
 The requirements of the end products are the main driver.
 For example, a high dissolving power is not necessary for every application.
 Suppliers with a customer-orientated consulting and service will cater for your needs.

 They are also called naphthenes or naphthenic solvents and are obtained by hydrogenation of benzene and toluene.
 The dissolving power is significantly lower, but sufficiently good for saturated compounds - this can be adjusted by changing the formulation.